merryt/tymerrycom/README.md

 - Add description to blog posts page so their is an overview before you read the full article.
-- Fix dates for blog posts
 - Add more content
 - Get VITE upgraded to 4.0.4
 - add `border: 1px solid #e5e5e5;` to the cards like `.home--post` to give the cards a little more contrasts

 ## Developing